-These lodges are destinations in and of themselves, but their proximity to world-class whitewater rafting makes them all the more drool-worthy.
-Here’s a rundown of five of the best whitewater lodges in the world.
+These river lodges are destinations in and of themselves, but their proximity to world-class whitewater rafting makes them all the more drool-worthy.
+Here’s a rundown of six of the best whitewater lodges in the world.

 This is glamping at its finest.
 The safari-style tents are nestled along the banks of the aquamarine Futaleufú River in Patagonia.
 This mighty river has earned a reputation as one of the premier whitewater rivers in the world, serving up some of the rowdiest rapids amid mountain scenery described by locals as “a landscape painted by God.”

-The Adventure Base Camp provides plein-aire accommodations to fully immerse yourself in the epic setting, and also serves up some nice perks to help you relax at the end of a rigorous day on the river.
+The Adventure Base Camp provides plein-aire accommodations to fully immerse yourself in the epic setting, and also serves up some nice perks to help you relax at the end of a rigorous day of paddling.
 They have a wood-fired hot tub, a yoga deck overlooking the river, sunset bar, and a dining pagoda to eat, drink, and be merry with fellow river-goers.

 Here’s the ultimate retreat for adventurers who want it all – thrilling whitewater by day, and eco-luxury by night.
 The Rios Tropicales lodge is perched on the banks of the world-renowned Pacuare River, in the heart of a 2,000-acre private jungle reserve.
 The rain-fed waterfalls and the Huacas River Gorge are remarkable highlights of the river, but so are the jaguars that emerge from the rainforest to drink at night, and the howler monkeys that swing in the canopy overhead.